 Comparing the tools

 One of the challenges of porting your app across platforms is learning the differences between the respective IDEs.
-Xcode and the QNX Momentics IDE share a number of similar features, and looking at these is a good starting point as you begin to familiarize yourself with the QNX Momentics IDE:
+Xcode and the Momentics IDE for BlackBerry share a number of similar features, and looking at these is a good starting point as you begin to familiarize yourself with the Momentics IDE:

 First, take a look at the tool you’re likely familiar with.